History of Syria Shriners

 It was Fleming’s idea to establish a fun fraternal order for men who had completed their requirements in the Scottish or York Rite Masonic organizations.

 On September 26, 1872, the original 13 members met in New York’s Masonic Hall, 114 East Thirteenth Street, for the purpose of formally organizing the Ancient Order of the Nobles of the Mystic Shrine (A.A.O.N.M.S.) for North America.
 The Shrine was born.
+(The organization is now known as Shriners International.)

 The new Shrine was not an immediate success in terms of membership.
 The spark that was needed to make the Shrine prosper apparently was formation of the Imperial Council.